 The nursing faculty at the College of Mount St. Joseph and Xavier University had long believed that baccalaureate nursing students should have the opportunity to seek recognition for their achievements, creativity and leadership.
 Both schools began their efforts to fulfill their beliefs in 1993 and in 1994.
 Ccommittees were established to develop local honor societies after receiving permission from college/university administration.

 The Sigma Theta Tau guidelines for establishing these societies were followed.
 Induction ceremonies were held, programs were presented, newsletters were used for communication with members, and financial management guidelines were followed.
 Both local societies collaborated with other nursing honor organizations to offer selected programs.

-In 1995 the two Honor Societies began exploring the possibility of joining resources to form a chapter at-large since the members believed that the Cincinnati nursing community could not support several independent chapters of the organization.
+In 1995 the two Honor Societies began exploring the possibility of joining resources to form a chapter-at-large since the members believed that the Cincinnati nursing community could not support several independent chapters of the organization.
 Both schools submitted proposals for charter status to the International Office in September 1996.
 A site visit was held in April 1997.

 At the Sigma Theta Tau Biennial Convention in December 1997 the delegates voted to approve our request for a charter chapter at-large.
-During the 1997-1998 academic year members of both societies collaborated to make Omicron Omicron At-Large a reality.
+During the 1997-1998 academic year members of both societies collaborated to make Omicron Omicron Chapter-at-large a reality.
 The Charter Induction ceremony took place on April 26, 1998.